Weird Trick That Porn Stars Use? Most Likely NOT...

 have read the fine print and they won't give you a refund.
 So here you are, stuck with 2 products that you thought

 you were getting for free, but turned out to pay $150 for them.

 How To Protect Yourself

 The best way to protect yourself is to not even order their products in the first place.
 This free trial scamming

 technique has been used for years, and they (the companies) bank on the fact that you won’t read the fine print, or

 even check your credit card statement for that matter.

-and demand a refund.
-I get the question so often that I actually have a pre crafted message for guys like
+demand a refund.
+I get the question so often that I actually have a pre crafted message for guys like this,

 "Thanks for your email.
 Unfortunately, it looks like you signed up for a free trial of some product, which of